FrancesCoronel/personal-website-v3/_posts/2015-01-06-interview-devleague.md

     > Well, the coding challenge depending on your knowledge takes 2–4
     > weeks possibly.
 Pre-work takes roughly 40–80 hours of self-study.\
     > Yeah, people do drop out and it happens very regularly that people
-    > don’t finish the coding challenge.
-Fortunately, I don’t usually
+    > don't finish the coding challenge.
+Fortunately, I don't usually
     > have to make those kind of tough decisions because generally
-    > people who don’t finish the challenge are the ones that reject
+    > people who don't finish the challenge are the ones that reject
     > themselves.
-If they’re putting time in, then that means they’re
+If they're putting time in, then that means they're
     > dedicated to it.
 I made an exception once because a student felt
-    > he had too much work going on and it didn’t work out at all.\
+    > he had too much work going on and it didn't work out at all.\
     > We try as much as we can to see these things coming - if they need
-    > more help, we’ll try and help them out.
+    > more help, we'll try and help them out.
 What we have no control is
     > the amount of effort they put in.
-If it’s not a situation that’s
+If it's not a situation that's
     > working out, we do ask them to leave.
 They have 4 weeks to make a
     > decision for staying in program.

 3. **How many college students have you had in the past?**\

     > We get a lot of college graduates actually.
-We’ve had a few
+We've had a few
     > colleges students.
 At least a couple.
 In terms of other students,
     > the backgrounds are all over the place, but they all have the
     > motivation - these are people wanting to make a change